kmackay/emk/README.md

 A Python-based build tool.

 Requires Python 2.6 or higher; Python 3+ is supported.
 Currently supports OS X, Linux, and Windows.
-Compiling and linking module support is provided for gcc/g++.
+Compiling and linking module support is provided for gcc/g++ and MSVC.

 Features
 --------